actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 (Intercept)    nyc$Decor     nyc$Food     nyc$East
     -24.027        1.909        1.536        2.067
 ```
 We see that this AIC forward selection first adds "Decor", then "Food", and lastly "East".
 In the last part of the output, adding nothing gives a more lower AIC compared to adding "Service" hence we do not add "Service" based on the low AIC criteria.
-Hence, same as the AIC backward elimination, AIC forward selection yields the best fit model (based on AIC criteria) of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$East}$.
+Hence, same as the AIC backward elimination, AIC forward selection yields the best fit model (based on AIC criteria) of $\text{Price ~ Food + Decor + East}$.

 # The final model to choose: remarks